 At the Creditors Meeting the Chapter 7 Trustee will verify, on the record, that you received, read and understand the information in the U.S. Trustee’s § 341(d) information sheet, verify your income, determine the existence of your assets, the value of your secured property, examine the details of personal and real property transfers, the amount and type of exemptions you claimed on your property, the information in any prior bankruptcy filings and other matters related to your case.

 Angry creditors like to contact the Chapter 7 Trustee and tell the Trustee you are hiding assets or are untruthful.
 They are hoping the Trustee will examine the information in your petition very carefully and question you very thoroughly.
 You may be required to provide more and different documents above what the Trustee normally requires and if you fail to provide the information you may not receive a discharge.
 Please let us know if you have Angry Creditors when you retain our services.

-If you believe you will need to invoke the Fifty Amendment please let us know in advance.
+If you believe you will need to invoke the Fifth Amendment please let us know in advance.
 A word of caution, you may not make a blanket assertion of the privilege, you must refuse to answer each and every question the Trustee asks.
 At the conclusion of your meeting the Trustee will information the U.S. Trustee’s Office and, if appropriate, advise the U.S. Attorney you are asserting the privilege.
 The Authority to grant your request is with the district court at the request of the United States Attorney.